New Mexico Mesothelioma Lawyer

 New Mexico is a significant producer of oil and natural gas.
 The U.S. Energy Information Agency (EIA) reports that New Mexico was the sixth-largest oil producer in the nation in 2010.

-Oil and natural wells have been used in New Mexico for over a century.
+New Mexico has used oil and natural wells for over a century.
 Most of the pre-1980 machinery contains insulation components and gaskets made with asbestos materials for fire safety reasons.

-Workers in the petroleum and gas industry have long been at risk for asbestos exposure.
+Petroleum and gas industry workers have long been at risk for asbestos exposure.
 They are in the “high-risk” groups prone to develop mesothelioma and other illnesses linked to asbestos.

 Asbestos in New Mexico Buildings